 Long-term lifestyle recommendations for donors

 If you feel donation is a good choice for you, the next step is to talk with your recipient: Both of you need to feel comfortable proceeding.
 If both you and your recipient wish to start the living donor process, you can call the OHSU Transplant Office and ask to speak with the living donor assistant.
-Alternatively, you can print and complete these forms and mail, fax or email them to the attention of the living donor assistant.
+Alternatively, you can print and complete the forms below and mail, fax or email them to the attention of the living donor assistant.
+If you are interested in Non-Directed, "Good Samaritan" or "Anonymous" donation, call the OHSU Transplant office and ask to speak with the living donor assistant.